Vertical Reciprocating Conveyor Glossary

 UPRIGHTS: The structural portion of the carriage that houses the wheels that guide the carriage as it travels up and down in the lift guide columns.

-VELOCITY FUSE: Device to restrict flow of hydraulic fluid in the event of hose rupture.
+VELOCITY FUSE: Device to restrict the flow of hydraulic fluid in the event of hose rupture.

 VERTICAL RECIPROCATING CONVEYOR (VRC): VRCs move materials from one level to another.
 VRCs are not elevators and people cannot ride them.
 They have their own national code (ASME B20.1) and are specifically exempt from the national elevator code.